Dravet Syndrome (Myoclonic Epilepsy)

 ENROLLING PATIENTS: No

-• TRIAL TITLE: Assessment of Potential for Chronic Liver Injury in Participants Treated With Epidiolex (Cannabidiol) Oral Solution
+• TITLE: Assessment of Potential for Chronic Liver Injury in Participants Treated With Epidiolex (Cannabidiol) Oral Solution

 SPONSOR: Jazz Pharmaceuticals